nicolaei/master/docs/thesis/source/04_strategies_and_methods.md

 According to [@APDiscovery], some percentage of access points in adjacent channels will be discovered while in a given channel due to channel overlapping.
+In addition to this, most 2.4 GHz Wi-Fi deployments only operate on the three non-overlapping channels; 1, 6 and 11.

 Seeing that our main goal is to find access points that are neighbouring the current access point, it's possible that we can find many of these while